grammyjs/website/site/docs/hosting/vercel.md

 └── tsconfig.json
 ```

-If you are using _TypeScript_ you probably want to add `@vercel/node` but it is not mandatory to follow this guide.
-Anyway, feel free to install it by typing `npm i -D @vercel/node`.
+If you are using TypeScript, you might as well want to install `@vercel/node` as a dev dependency, but it is not mandatory to follow this guide.

-## Vercel.json file
+## Configuring Vercel

-The next step is to create a `vercel.json` file **at the root** of your project.
-The content of that file is the following for this example:
+The next step is to create a `vercel.json` file at the top level of your project.
+For our example structure, its content would look be:

 ```json
 {